bayfrontmedia/bones-app/docs/app/configuration.md

 ## App configuration

+The `backup_path` key specifies the path where deployment backups will be saved on the server.

 In order to use the deployment-related [console commands](console.md#app-commands), the `backup_path` key has been added to the `/config/app.php` file.